Volkswagen to seek dieselgate damages from former CEO, Audi boss

-FRANKFURT (Reuters) - Volkswagen will claim damages from former Chief Executive Martin Winterkorn and former Audi boss Rupert Stadler over its diesel emissions scandal, the carmaker said on Friday.
+FRANKFURT (Reuters) - Volkswagen will claim damages from former Chief Executive Martin Winterkorn and former Audi boss Rupert Stadler over its diesel emissions scandal, the carmaker said on Friday, trying to draw a line under its biggest-ever crisis.

 Winterkorn and Stadler have both denied being responsible for the scandal.

-Volkswagen admitted in 2015 to using illegal software to rig diesel engine tests in the United States, sparking the biggest crisis in its history.
-The scandal has cost it more than 32 billion euros ($38 billion) in fines, refits and legal costs.
+Volkswagen in 2015 admitted using illegal software to rig diesel engine tests in the United States, sparking Germany’s biggest corporate crisis.

+The scandal has cost the carmaker more than 32 billion euros ($38 billion) in fines, refits and legal costs.

+Winterkorn resigned as CEO on Sept.
+23, 2015, a week after the scandal broke.

 Volkswagen said the investigation it launched into the scandal, handled by law firm Gleiss Lutz, included the screening and review of 1.6 million files and more than 1,550 interviews and questionings.